RESEARCH STARTER

 Types and Effects

 Teratogens are agents that cause fetal injury and result in birth defects.
 Various agents such as drugs, chemicals, infections, and environmental contaminants can cause birth defects through exposure during pregnancy.
 Teratogens can be found at home, in the workplace, or in the environment.
 The severity of fetal injury and subsequent birth defects that occur are the result of the amount and timing of exposure to a particular agent and the genetic susceptibility of the embryo and mother.
 At low doses of teratogen, there may be no effect; at intermediate doses, a characteristic pattern of malformations can result; and at high doses, severe malformations will occur that usually result in the death of the baby.
-The first of is the most vulnerable time.
+The first trimester of pregnancy is the most vulnerable time.

 Teratogens produce specific abnormalities at specific times during pregnancy.
-For example, thalidomide, sold in the late 1950s to help pregnant women with morning sickness, resulted in babies with phocomelia (lack of long and flipper-like hands and feet), while valproic acid and carbamazepine produced and defects.
+For example, thalidomide, sold in the late 1950s to help pregnant women with morning sickness, resulted in babies with phocomelia (lack of long bones and flipper-like hands and feet), while valproic acid and carbamazepine produced spinal cord and brain defects.
 Other teratogens are also associated with recognizable patterns of birth defects.
 For example, the antiepileptic drug dilantin/phenytoin results in craniofacial malformations, whereas coumarin anticoagulants, such as warfarin, result in neurological complications.

-Teratogenic also applies to individual species.
+Teratogenic specificity also applies to individual species.
 For example, aspirin has been found to be teratogenic in mice and rats but appears to be safe in humans.
 Thalidomide, on the other hand, was shown not to be teratogenic in rats, cats, dogs, or rabbits but is highly teratogenic in humans, a fact that resulted in approximately ten thousand children born with severe birth defects before it was recognized.
-The most devastating effects of occur with exposure within the first thirty days of pregnancy.
+The most devastating effects of thalidomide occur with exposure within the first thirty days of pregnancy.

 Classification and Reducing Risk